PreMiD/Extension-Safari/README.md

 <div align="left">

 ## Instructions how to install
-### There is currently BETA of this extension.
-Try it by clicking [there](https://github.com/PreMiD/Extension-Safari/releases/tag/v2.2.4.1-BETA).

 - Go to [release page](https://github.com/PreMiD/Extension-Safari/releases/latest) and download latest release.
 - Unpack zip and launch .app file.
 - Enable extension in Safari extensions preferences or follow this: